PrairieLearn/PrairieLearn/doc/python-grader/index.md

        Feedback.set_points(0)
 ```

+Note that `Feedback.set_points()` is used to set the _percentage_ correctness of the test case.
+For example, if a test case is worth 10 points and `Feedback.set_points(0.5)` is run, the student will be awarded 5 points.

 ## General Tips and Gotchas

 Note that the first argument of the `feedback.check_xx` functions is the name of the variable being checked, this will show up in the grader feedback if the student answers this problem incorrectly.